NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/initial_setup_jon.md

 With the December 2024 software update (JetPack 6.1 (rev.1)), this advanced edge computer delivers up to 70% more performance, making it an even more powerful platform for the era of generative AI.

-This guide explains the complete flow from opening the box, updating the firmware if needed, flashing the latest **JetPack 6.2** image on SD card, and the initial software setup, so that you will be ready for tutorials listed on this site and other AI projects.
+This guide explains the complete flow, from opening the box to updating the firmware if needed, flashing the latest **JetPack 6.2** image onto the SD card, and performing the initial software setup, so that you will be ready for the tutorials listed on this site and other AI projects.

 ## Check your inventory

 The following item is needed or highly desired to set up your Jetson Orin Nano Developer Kit.<br>
-If you don't have them in your inventory, you want to arrange them and return to this guide once they are available.
+If you don't have them in your inventory, arrange to obtain them and return to this guide once they are available.

-!!! warning "What not come in the box - What you need/want to prepare"
+!!! warning "What doesn't come in the box - What you need/want to prepare"

     ### Storage